jamie-ralph/data-career-analysis/README.md

 ##### Age

 The median age of the sample was 31.
-The distributions of ages were similar for data analysts and data scientists.
+The distributions of ages were positively skewed.
 There was no clear relationship between age and salary for either group.

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->